 Malcolm’s family have been involved in Chinese Fruit & Vegetable shops all their working lives.
 He was born in Dunedin, went to Otago Boys’ High School and graduated from Otago University in 1979 with a BCom.

-Malcolm was awarded a Fellowship of the Institute of Chartered Accountants of Australia and New Zealand in 2015 and is actively involved with many Chinese, community and Anglican church organisations, as well as currently serving on the University Council and the Chinese Poll Tax Heritage Trust.
+Malcolm was awarded a Fellowship of the Institute of Chartered Accountants of Australia and New Zealand in 2015 and is actively involved within the Chinese community.
+Malcolm currently serves on the University Council, Chinese Poll Tax Heritage Trust, Dunedin Chinese Gardens Trust, William Sheriff Charitable Trust, and Dunedin Casinos Charitable Trust.